Rockville Medical Malpractice Lawyer

 - Misdiagnosis: Misdiagnosis is one of the most common forms of medical malpractice.
 Misdiagnosis occurs when a doctor examines a patient but makes an incorrect diagnosis.
 When this happens, patients do not receive the treatment they need and may even receive unnecessary treatments that cause them harm.

 - Delayed diagnosis: When doctors fail to diagnose a patient’s condition accurately and promptly, patients do not receive the treatment they need when they need it.
 This can cause a condition to become much worse, resulting in them getting much sicker.
+For example, many women suffer each year from a failure to diagnose breast cancer.

 - Failure to treat: There are instances in which a doctor accurately and promptly diagnoses a condition but fails to recommend proper treatment.